llctrautmann/Obsidian/000 Concepts/Normed Space.md

 modified: 2024-05-22
 ---
 # Normed Space
-A [norm](Norms%20in%20Linear%20Algebra) is a measure of lengths.
+A [norm](Norms%20in%20Linear%20Algebra) is a measure of lengths similar to Metrics being a measure of distance.
 A normed space is a [vector space](Vector%20Spaces) with a defined norm.

 # References